-The Officers' Committee consists of two full time paid officers (The President and Vice-President) and five part-time unpaid officers.
+The Officers' Committee consists of two full-time paid officers (The President and Vice-President) and eight part-time unpaid officers.
 All of these officers are elected by the students each March during the Annual Elections; you can find more information about the current officers and how to get in touch here.

 The Officers' Committee meets every 2 weeks to update each other on progress in different campaigns or debate motions submitted by students wanting to change something.
 If you want to submit a motion or have something you would like the officers to consider or discuss one of the 4 representative groups is your way to do that.
-The officers also feed back from the different representative groups they sit on (Academic Council, Campus Life, Sports & Society Committee and Equality & Diversity Forum).
+The officers also feed back from the different representative groups they sit on (Academic Council, Campus Life Forum, Presidents & Captains Forum and Equality & Diversity Forum).

 Because the officers are elected by the students, it is important to hold them to account.
 This means attending meetings, asking questions and challenging them.